- Retina Research Foundation

 The overarching goal of Dr. Gross’ research is to identify the molecular underpinnings of Muller glia dependent retinal regeneration.
 In his recent studies, he and his team focused on a previously unexplored aspect of the regenerative process – how metabolic changes facilitate Muller glia activation, reprogramming and regenerative responses.

-Experiments in this Retina Research Foundation renewal proposal build off of metabolomic profiling data generated during the 2024 funding period to continue to focus on metabolic changes in Muller glia and how they regulate Muller glia reprogramming and regenerative responses.
-These results will be significant because proteins and metabolites that we identify can then potentially serve as foundations for the development of new therapeutic approaches aimed at stimulating intrinsic regeneration in the human retina.
+Experiments proposed for 2026 leverage metabolomic profiling data, pharmacological assays and unique animal models that Dr. Gross’ lab generated and validated during the 2025 funding period.
+The team will continue to focus on the novel concept that metabolic changes in Muller glia regulate Muller glia reprogramming and regenerative responses.
+This question is significant because identified proteins and metabolites can potentially serve as foundations for the development of new therapeutic approaches aimed at stimulating intrinsic regeneration in the human retina.

 Progress in 2024